montaque22/node-red-contrib-ai-intent/README.md

 ---

 ## **System and User Messages**
-Messages must be passed in the `msg.payload` object:
+Messages can be passed in the `msg.payload` object:
 ```javascript
 msg.payload = {
     system: "You are a helpful assistant.",